-The following information has been released by the Supreme Court of Georgia: The Supreme Court of Georgia has unanimously agreed to hear the state TMs appeal of a Fulton County judge TMs order that stopped the execution of Warren Lee Hill from going forward.
+The Supreme Court of Georgia has unanimously agreed to hear the state's appeal of a Fulton County judge's order that stopped the execution of Warren Lee Hill from going forward.

 Assuming the parties request oral arguments, they will likely be held in the next several months.

 Hill, 53, was scheduled to be put to death July 19 by lethal injection at the Georgia Diagnostic and Classification Prison in Jackson, GA.
-However, Judge Tusan issued an injunction, finding that under the new law, neither the Plaintiff, nor the general public, has sufficient information with which to measure the safety of the drug that would be used to execute Plaintiff, as there is insufficient information regarding how it was compounded.
+However, Judge Tusan issued an injunction, finding that under the new law, "neither the Plaintiff, nor the general public, has sufficient information with which to measure the safety of the drug that would be used to execute Plaintiff, as there is insufficient information regarding how it was compounded."